Skip to Content

 • Choosing or rejecting a tenant because of the religion they practice.

-• Showing preferential treatment to a tenant based on where they are originally from.
+• Showing preferential treatment to a tenant based on where they are originally from/national origin.

 • Suggesting a unit is safer or dangerous for one gender over another.